CfABrigadePhiladelphia/slides/_slides/sample.md

 ---
 # This is a paragraph
 There are many awesome things that you could put on a slide.
 Maybe one of those things is a paragraph.
 Just don't put too much.
 Nobody likes that.
+NOBODY.